Class AB vs Class D Amplifier — Ultimate Comparison (2026 Guide)

 ⚖️ Head-to-Head Comparison

-You’re building a hi-fi or professional audio system.
+You are building a hi-fi or audio system.

 ⚡ Pick Class D if: